dave-shore/dave-shore/README.md

-As my first app said, Hello World! 	:earth:
+As my first app said, Hello World! 	🌍

 I'm Davide, data scientist by career but polymath by nature.